 The learning design-centered project focused on educating and empowering the high-potential employees of Turkcell’s CX teams to lead the customer-centered transformation within the organization through innovative solutions.
 ATÖLYE’s Learning Design practice developed a unique learning program titled “CX Lab”—which is tailored to equip change agents with Human-Centered Design methodologies and skills to plant the seeds mindsets that would result in innovative products, services, and business models.

 The transformative learning journey established creative confidence and empathy among participants as they tackled Turkcell’s design challenges through five “bootcamps” over the course of 4 months.
 After the first 3 CX Lab cohorts, 11 high-impact projects emerged, designed by the change agents themselves.
-At least 1 of them was further developed and launched in October 2019 and reached over 5,5 million users.
+One of the project developed during the bootcamps was further developed and launched in October 2019 and averaged over 5,5 million users monthly.

 In June of 2020, the project received a notable mention from the reputable Core77 Design Awards in the Design Education Initiative category among hundreds of entries.
 This particular award category curates leading-edge projects that utilize the ideals of design thinking in the course of developing an educational initiative.